MarkMichon1/BitGlitter-Python/README.md

 ### Reading

-+ **Error correction against compression or corruption:** BitGlitter protect your file against corruption and artifacts on the image or video.
++ **Error correction against compression or corruption:** BitGlitter protects your file against corruption and artifacts on the image or video.
 After loading the correct palette, whenever it detects an incorrect color, it will "snap" it to the nearest color in the palette.
 This gives your file resistance against format changes, codecs, or file size reduction.
 This allows BitGlitter streams to still be read in environments that would otherwise render all existing